CHRISTO25/CHRISTO25/README.md

-- 👋 Hi, I’m @CHRISTO25
+-  Hi, I’m @CHRISTO25
-- 👀 I’m interested in CODING
+-  coding 🕸
-- 🌱 I’m currently learning MERN
+-  MERN stack Developer
--     TRUST ME I AM A NOOB
+-  believe me the best is yet to come